 The American Society of Addiction Medicine defines addiction as a “primary chronic disease of brain reward, motivation, and related circuitry” that results in the afflicted individual “pathologically pursuing reward and/or relief by substance use and other behaviors.”

 Some of the characteristics of addiction include the inability to abstain from consumption, impairment, cravings, and the inability to recognize one’s own behavioral problems and the resulting impact on interpersonal relationships.
-Another key component to addiction is the repetitive cycle of relapse and remission.
+Another key component of addiction is the repetitive cycle of relapse and remission.
 ASAM concludes that intervention and treatment are imperative to breaking the cycle.
 If left unattended, addiction can result in permanent impairment or death.

 Fortunately, exercise is an effective means of intervention and self-preservation.